EuanMcGonigle/TrendLSW/cran-comments.md

 New submission

-This is my first submission.
+REPLY: This is my first submission.